 Juicy and full of flavor…Super good.

-When I prepare it I always double the recipe, and if there is left overs, I freeze it, and then we eat it with arepas or I make empanadas.
+When I prepare it I always double the recipe, and if there are leftovers, I freeze it, and then we eat it with arepas or I make empanadas.

 - 6-8 cups beef broth